-- In 2018, the second edition of Flexible Imputation of Missing Data appeared.
-This version also includes free and integral online version, with all R code to calculate the results.
+- The second edition of Flexible Imputation of Missing Data now includes a free and integral online version, including all R code to calculate the results.

-- We published a new package brokenstick on [CRAN](https://CRAN.R-project.org/package=brokenstick) in Nov 2020.
-The broken stick method excels at combining, analysing and predicting individual health trajectories.
+- The new package brokenstick on CRAN excels at combining, analysing and predicting individual health trajectories.

-- The experimental `shinyMice` [package](https://github.com/amices/shinyMice) by Hanne Oberman offers interactive diagnostics for missing data imputation.
+- The shinyMice offers interactive diagnostics for missing data imputation. • Highly-cited TNO researcher (5000+ cites per year).